smbsp/MERN---eCommerce/Lec-7_Cookies_its_usecases_auth_jwt_signup_login_logout/notes.md

 # static vs dynamic websites?
- - static websites give you the same user experience.
+ - Static websites consist of fixed content delivered to the client exactly as stored, typically as HTML, CSS, and JavaScript files.
+These websites do not require server-side processing of the content before it is sent to the client, except to serve the files.
+Static websites give you the same user experience.
- - dynamic websites give the tailored user experience
+ - Dynamic websites are characterized by content that can change dynamically based on user interactions, server processing, or backend database lookups.
+These websites often involve server-side scripting languages like Node.js.
+Dynamic websites give the tailored user experience.

 # what is cookie?

   - cookie is a client-side store which is available on every web browser
   - To persist the data as res+cookie, we use server side httpOnly cookie.
-  - hhttpOnly cookie can't be tempered.
+  - hhttpOnly cookie can't be tampered.
   - It stores the data at client side and the cookies will use `key: value` pairs to store the data.

   - What cookies can do?